juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *Obama's teeth being detected by our conv net!*

 The overall steps that will involve creating the detector pipeline are:
-1. Finding the correct datasets, and adpating those datasets to the problem
+1. Finding the correct datasets, and adapting those datasets to the problem
     2. Labeling the data accordingly ( 1 for showing teeth, 0 not showing teeth)
     3. Detecting the face region in an image
     4. Detecting the principal landmarks on the face